The Ghost Club

 In addition to investigations and meetings we generally have a couple of social events throughout the year, including a Christmas Party, which is always very popular.

-Members are also sent quarterly newsletters covering many topics.
+Members are also sent a quarterly Journal covering many topics.
 Book reviews, investigation reports, and letters to the Editor, paranormal news, technology updates to name just a few.
 Our Journal Editor is always very happy to hear from members who have an article they would like to be included in these.

 The Ghost Club is an informal, democratically run club of genuinely open-minded members and it should be stressed that unlike many similar organisations, interested sceptics are always welcome.
 The Club, although based in the UK, has many members from all over the world.